wp-plugins/securimage-wp-reg/readme.txt

 Requirements:

-* [Securimage-WP](http://wordpress.org/plugins/securimage-wp/) plugin installed and working.
+* [Securimage-WP](https://www.phpcaptcha.org/download/wordpress-plugin/) plugin installed and working.
+Ealier this plugin was available [here on plugins repository](http://wordpress.org/plugins/securimage-wp/) but something in wordpress plugin repository seems to be broken.

 == Installation ==